NetworkNerd1337/zixt/README.md

 redis-cli ping  # Should return "PONG"
 ```

-### Step 5: Install liboqs for Kyber and SPHINCS+
+### Step 5: Install liboqs for Post-Quantum Cryptography

-Zixt uses liboqs for post-quantum cryptography.
+Zixt relies on liboqs for Kyber1024 and SPHINCS+.

 * Clone and Build liboqs:
 ```bash